eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Authentication Properties
 =========================

-| To authenticate CycloneDDS, it has to be configured with IdentityCertificate
-  (DDSSecurity/Authentication/IdentityCertificate - see Configuration Guide - DDS Security).
-  This IdentityCertificate is used to authenticate all participants of that particular CycloneDDS domain.

-| Associated with the IdentityCertificate is the corresponding PrivateKey
-  (DDSSecurity/Authentication/PrivateKey).
-  The PrivateKey may either be a 2048-bit RSA or a 256-bit Elliptic Curve Key with a prime256v1 curve.
+To enable authentication for a node, it has to be configured with an identity certificate (``DDSSecurity/Authentication/IdentityCertificate``).
+This identity certificate is used to authenticate all participants of that particular CycloneDDS domain.
+Associated with the identity certificate is the corresponding private key (``DDSSecurity/Authentication/PrivateKey``).
+The private key may either be a 2048-bit RSA or a 256-bit Elliptic Curve Key with a prime256v1 curve.

-| IdentityCA (DDSSecurity/Authentication/IdentityCA) is the certificate of Identity Certificate
-  Authority (CA) which is the issuer of the IdentityCertificate.
-The public key of the IdentityCA shall either be a 2048-bit RSA key or a 256-bit Elliptic Curve Key for the prime256v1 curve.
-The identity_ca can be a self-signed certificate.
+The certificate of identity CA, which is the issuer of the node's identity certificate, is configured in ``DDSSecurity/Authentication/IdentityCA``.
+The public key of the identity CA (as part of its certificate) shall either be a 2048-bit RSA key or a 256-bit Elliptic Curve Key for the prime256v1 curve.
+The identity CA certificate can be a self-signed certificate.

-| Currently the IdentityCertificate, IdentityCA and PrivateKey should be a X509 document in pem
-  format.
-  It may either be specified directly in the configuration file or the configuration file should contain a reference to a corresponding file.
+The identity certificate, private key and the identity CA should be a X509 document in PEM format.
+It may either be specified directly in the configuration file (as CDATA, prefixed with ``data:,``) or the configuration file should contain a reference to a corresponding file (prefixed with ``file:``).

-| Optionally the PrivateKey could be protected by a password (DDSSecurity/Authentication/Password).
+Optionally the private key could be protected by a password (``DDSSecurity/Authentication/Password``).

-| Furthermore the CycloneDDS configuration allows to configure a directory containing additional
-  IdentityCA's
-  which are used to verify the identity certificates that are received by remote instances (DDSSecurity/Authentication/TrustedCADirectory).
+Furthermore the CycloneDDS configuration allows to configure a directory containing additional identity CA's which are used to verify the identity certificates that are received by remote instances (``DDSSecurity/Authentication/TrustedCADirectory``).
 This option allows to use more than one identity CA throughout the system.
-TrustedCADirectory is an extension to DDS Security specification; so it can not be used when communicating with other vendors.

 .. _`Access Control Properties`: